marketable-it-skills/s17-ts2025-module_a-static-website-design/README.md

 ## Task Origin

-This project task is based on test projects based on the **TurkicSkills 2025** competition **Module A test project**.
+This project task is based on test projects based on the **TurkicSkills 2025** competition **Module A test project** submitted by **Agybay Mukhametzhan (KZ)** and **Denis Valentinovich (KZ)**.
 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ "Marketable IT Skills: **Integrating Real-World Challenges into Vocational Education"** project.

 ## Content